4.5 magnitude earthquake hits Kazakhstan - ExBulletin

 4.5 magnitude earthquake hits Kazakhstan

-Astana [Kazakhstan]June 25: A 4.5-magnitude earthquake struck eastern Kazakhstan on Sunday, the US Geological Survey (USGS) reports.
+ASTANA: A 4.5-magnitude earthquake struck eastern Kazakhstan on Sunday, the US Geological Survey (USGS) reported.

 The depth of the earthquake was reported to be 17.4 km.